This episode features Jenny Ro, Ph.D., who’s had a fascinating career journey so far.

 – How she perfected her “story” as she made her way through the fields of Ohio looking for wild birds

-– How her company can benefit scientists, who often may be introverts
+– How the company can benefit scientists, who often may be introverts

 – Jenny’s belief that the tech transfer system is broken and what should be done to fix it